-Approximately 18% of single family home listings in MLS Property Information Network (the largest MLS system in New England and the preferred MLS system partner of Entry Only New England) have some sort of virtual tour associated with them.
+Approximately 18% of single family home listings in MLS Property Information Network (the largest MLS system in New England and the exclusive MLS system partner of Entry Only New England) have some sort of virtual tour associated with them.

 For sale by owners (FSBOs) are welcome to submit a virtual tour with their flat fee MLS entry only listing, to be posted to the MLS, yet the virtual tour must be in compliance with MLS Property Information Network Rules & Regulations 1.0(e).

 Essentially, 1.0(e) establishes that, similar to property photos, virtual tours cannot contain identifying contact information.